sandgum/Triangulate-ES_01-Watch/README.md

 To top it all off, the ES_01 is completely workout-friendly, with rubberised sides and no pesky side buttons that get pressed mid-pushup (Every physical input is at the top of the watch)!
 The watch features a sleek design, with each component being laid out single file and in its own separate segment of the watch.
 These segments can all bend around the watch, preserving a uniform thickness all around, which also adds the benefit of being aesthetically pleasing.
-The main microcontroller running the watch is an Espressif ESP32-S3 running with Bluetooth capabilities, which also allow for it to sync with a smartphone to relay notifications, workout data etc through firmware based on ESP-IDF.
-(Coming soon!)
+The main microcontroller running the watch is an Espressif ESP32-S3 running with Bluetooth LE capabilities, which also allow for it to sync with a smartphone to relay notifications, workout, and weather data etc. through firmware based on ESP-IDF and host smartphone software for iPhone based on Swift (Coming soon, and Android support will come later!)

 ---
 ## PCB: